Information and Health and Safety Guidelines for Stallholders

 Generators

 We are unable to provide powered sites and if power is required you will need a generator.
-These must be quiet inverter generators and noted on your registration form.
+We have generators available to hire which you can request when you register.
+All generators are to be quiet inverter generators and noted on your registration form.
 All generators must display a visible current test tag in accordance with NZ Safety Standards.
-Generators must be located in a way which ensures no hazards are created.
-The placement of an extension cord needs to be considered for safety ensuring they are distanced from any LPG bottles.
+Generators must be located in such a way that ensures no hazards are created.
+The placement of an extension cord needs to be considered for safety ensuring they are distanced from any LPG bottles and taped to the footpath or covered with mats.
 Any petrol containers need to be safely stored away from the generator and if refueling is required this should be done away from the public.

 LPG Bottles